Curriculum Vitae

 General Focus

-Over the last ten years, my research focus has moved from negotiation and cooperation to conflict resolution particularly in the area of civil wars.
-I focus on civil war intervention, diplomatic pressure and civil wars, peacekeeping, and the impact of domestic level factors in explaining the intractability of civil wars.
+Over the last fifteen years, my research focus has moved from negotiation and cooperation to conflict resolution, particularly in the area of civil wars.
+I focus on civil war intervention, the committment problem, and the impact of domestic level factors in explaining the intractability of civil wars.
+In recent years I have worked with Miriam Anderson (Toronto Metropolitian University) on women's participation in peace negotiations.

 Publications and Current Projects